OSGeo/gdal/doc/source/drivers/raster/netcdf.rst

 not specified until version 1.7 of the CF conventions; before that time, GDAL used the attribute name ``spatial_ref`` for the same purpose.

 When reading a variable from a netCDF file, GDAL first checks the ``grid_mapping`` attribute to find the name of the grid mapping variable.
 If this variable has a ``spatial_ref`` or ``crs_wkt`` attribute (checked in that order), it will be used to assign a spatial reference system.
-If not, the spatial reference system will be assigned using using projection parameter attributes (``semi_major_axis``, etc.) If these parameters are not present, GDAL will check the grid mapping variable for a (non-standard) ``srid`` attribute on the grid mapping variable and attempt to interpret it if present.
+If not, the spatial reference system will be assigned using using projection parameter attributes (``semi_major_axis``, etc.) If these parameters are not present, GDAL will check the grid mapping variable for a (non-standard) ``srid`` attribute and attempt to interpret it if present.

 If no ``grid_mapping`` attribute is present, GDAL will check the data variable for a (non-standard) ``crs`` attribute and read a WKT, EPSG, or PROJ.4 string from it.